metodiistatkov/Maze/README.md

 # Maze
-A simple game for an AVR AT90USB1286 microcontroller.Acknowledgements and licenses are included in the source files.
+A simple game for an AVR AT90USB1286 microcontroller.
+Acknowledgements and licenses are included in the source files.

 # Requirements
 If you want to run the program you need: